 This might be that “new hermeneutic” mentioned earlier.
 But as I told the group, it leaves me puzzled.
 It’s true that our life experiences affect what we see in the text.
 But once progressives see something new in the text, if it’s really there won’t they be able to set forth some historical-grammatical evidence for that reading?
 It’s true that a close relationship helps us hear and understand another.
 But, though difficult, surely many constructive conversations about the meaning and application of a text have taken place between two persons who don’t live and walk with each other in their daily lives.

 I can think of only one reason for why I would not be able to feel any weight in another’s interpretation of a text until I spend time with them.
 That reason would be that a text’s meaning is that which is most plausible and natural to the readers in their context (rather than the meaning which would have been most plausible and natural for the biblical author in their context.).
 Yet I don’t think our group members would say that.
 I think all would say that historical-grammatical interpretation (that tries to help us understand what the original author intended to convey to his readers) is necessary.
 So, as I said, I’m puzzled.
 If progressives are being thorough in their historical-grammatical work on Rom 1 and 1 Cor 6, isn’t it possible for them to set forth that work in writing or in conversation?
 Surely they can at least begin to set it forth.
 Again, progressives don’t have to get conservatives to agree on how to interpret those texts.
-They just need to show why they see their interpretations of Rom 1 and 1 Cor 6 having weight.
+They just need to show why their interpretations of Rom 1 and 1 Cor 6 have weight.

 Blogs on this pastors’ conversation: